 People Also Asked

-Yes, even if you go to outpatient rehab, you can still get unemployment benefits if you meet the requirements and report your pay from the program.
 However, some states may have different rules or standards, so checking with your local unemployment office before signing up for outpatient alcohol rehab programs is best.

-Yes, most outpatient rehabs conduct regular drug tests to monitor your progress and ensure your compliance with the treatment plan.
 Drug tests can also help you stay sober and inspire you by giving you feedback and support.
 Depending on the program, you may have to take urine, saliva, blood, or hair tests.

-Yes, alcohol is a popular drug of abuse that can get in the way of your recovery, so most outpatient rehabs also test for it.
+Based on my years of experience, I can say alcohol is a popular drug of abuse that can get in the way of your recovery, so most outpatient rehabs also test for it.
 Standard methods for alcohol tests are taking pee tests, blood tests, and breathalyzers.
-Alcohol can be detected from sweat.
-Several devices can measure the amount of alcohol in your sweat from your ankle or wrist.

 Intensive outpatient rehab usually lasts 8 to 12 weeks.
-This includes 3 to 4 hour-long classes for 3 to 5 days a week.
-Some rehabs offer shorter or longer facilities, depending solely on your condition.
+That includes 3 to 4 hour-long classes for 3 to 5 days a week.